 Windrush Village Marketplace & Pecan Square:

 Windrush Village Marketplace is the community stomping ground for residents of Provenance and our guests.
-The marketplace is currently home to banking and investment services, restaurants, a post office, dry cleaning and a primary medical care facility.
+The marketplace is currently home to banking and investment services, restaurants, and a post office.
 Our vision for this community center includes specialty food shops, spas, apparel, gift boutiques, pet shops, hardware stores, specialty furniture stores, jewelers, sports shops, galleries and stationery shops.

 Come join the other successful businesses serving the high-income community!
 Windrush Grill, Frank’s Louisiana Kitchen and El Cabo Verde are busy gathering places for hungry patrons.
 Red River Bank’s beautiful branch is a convenient one-stop-shop for a variety of services, including an official full-service Post Office in the lobby.
-Edward Jones Investments and Superior Dry Cleaning are two other great tenants in the Windrush Village.
-University Family Medicine at Provenance offers a state of the art facility and a full range of primary health care.
+Edward Jones Investments is another great tenant in the Windrush Village.

 - Commercial Development at Provenance is multifaceted.
 The first phase includes a 17,057 square foot multi-tenant retail center named Windrush Village Marketplace.